paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-119-homeless-assistance.md

 <a id="section-11319"></a>
 ## § 11319.
 Termination

-The Council shall cease to exist, and the requirements of this subchapter shall terminate, on October 1, 2017 11 So in original.
+The Council shall cease to exist, and the requirements of this subchapter shall terminate, on October 1, 2018 11 So in original.
 Probably should be followed by a period.

 ### Statutory Notes

 #### Amendments
+2017—Pub.
+L. 115–31 substituted “October 1, 2018” for “October 1, 2017”.

 2014—Pub.
 L. 113–235 substituted “October 1, 2017” for “October 1, 2016”.

 Pub.
 L. 113–76 substituted “October 1, 2016” for “October 1, 2015”.